christophecvr/macos-script-login-logout/README.md

 The newer I don't I just can't test it.
 If someone with MacOs higher then High Sierra 10.13.6 Test this, that would be nice.

-# Automatic Install with install.sh
+# Automatic Install and Uninstall with install.sh

 - Open terminal
 - type: cd $HOME